 There is often more than one Workawayer staying, so you'll usually have the chance to mix with others from different countries.

-Every month we have small, intimate jazz concerts, and you will be welcome to attend.
+Up until March 2020, every month we held small, intimate jazz concerts, and Workawayers were always welcome to attend.

 We have over thirty acres of land, including traditional cider apple, perry pear and damson orchards and a kitchen garden, so much of the help we need is based around this.